halspeech/julius-speech-foundation-model/README.md

 ---

-**Ave, decoder!**  🏛️  With Centurion, your old‑friend Julius engine conquers the new frontiers of speech foundation models.
+🏛️  With Centurion, your old friend Julius conquers the new frontiers of speech foundation models.